 This shrub does best in full sun to partial shade.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selection of a native North American species.
+This species is native to parts of North America.